Oscar Wassermann: National Socialism

 Long before 1933 Wassermann was the focus of violent antisemitic agitation.
 He was identified, unfairly, as one of those responsible for the so-called "Versailles Treaty of Shame", and defamed as a "representative of Jewish high finance".
 After the Hitler-Papen government took over in January 1933, Wassermann's removal from the Deutsche Bank executive board was only a matter of time, although it can be hard to avoid the conclusion that Wassermann, for his own personal reasons, and senior colleagues at the bank, for their own at least partly political reasons, were content that he should resign sooner rather than later.
 Initially it was intended that he should remain on the board of Deutsche Bank as chairman till the end of 1933.
 However, shortly before the annual general meeting of 1933, over which Wassermann was scheduled to preside in his capacity as "Sprecher", colleagues announced his retirement "on grounds of age".

+Notwithstanding his having been the target of anti-Semitic attacks, Wassermann along with several other prominent German Jews publicly supported the National Socialist ticket in the 1933 elections.